 - Flood Zones and Insurance: A buyer will check your flood zone.
 If your home is in a high-risk area, the insurance will be expensive.
 Check your property on the FEMA Flood Map Service Center and account for it in your asking price.

-- Property Taxes: Your current tax bill is likely capped by Missouri’s Hancock Amendment.
-A new owner’s tax bill will be higher.
+- Property Taxes: Your current tax bill reflects a past assessment from Missouri’s biennial cycle.
+A new owner’s tax bill will likely be higher.
 Be upfront about this so buyers can accurately calculate their total monthly payment.

 - Condo/HOA Disclosures: Buyers get a 3-day period to review the association’s documents.
 If your HOA has low financial reserves or an upcoming special assessment, it can scare buyers away.
 So, price your home accordingly.

 👉 Tired of Reading?
-Watch how to sell your home by owner now
+Watch how to sell a property by owner now

 Step 2: Check Maintenance and Make Repairs